-PEd 124 Hatha Yoga
+PEd 124-A/B/C Hatha Yoga

 This course introduces one to yoga, which is a system of physical, spiritual, and mental development.
+This course may be taken up to three times for three (3) credit hours maximum.

 PEd 125 Physical Fitness for Men and Women (Aerobics)